HakaruN/PowerPC/README.md

 current features:
  - Direct mapped, pipelined L1-I cache with a 16K capacity (256 - 64Byte cache lines) with a 3 cycle latency.
- - Decode unit capable of detecting instruction formats (actual decoding coming soon)
+ - Decode unit capable of detecting instruction formats.
+Decoding for instruction formats are implemented as follows:
+    - A format,
+    - B format,
+    - D format

+Others coming soon.